nodejs/node/doc/api/http.md

 > Stability: 0 - Deprecated: Use [`request.destroy()`][] instead.

 Marks the request as aborting.
 Calling this will cause remaining data in the response to be dropped and the socket to be destroyed.
+After calling this method no further errors will be emitted.

 ### request.aborted
 <!-- YAML